March 2020 | #NJSTEMMonth

 NJ STEM Month Awards

-The New Jersey STEM Pathways Network announces our first annual STEM Awards in celebration of STEM Month!
+Help us identify New Jersey’s STEM Champions for 2020!
 Awards are open to all stakeholders responsible for learning, achievement and innovation in the state, including: schools, nonprofit organizations, businesses, philanthropies, science centers/museums/aquariums, faith-based organizations, etc.

 Winners will be honored at the ‘STEM Fair’ at the New Jersey State House as part of NJ STEM Month.